The Best of Halloween.

 We all know that the films we hold closest to our hearts have more to do with their sentimental value than their objective quality and I have watched this movie every halloween since I can remember.
 But in all honesty, I can’t think of a film more comical, spooky, cheesy and iconic as Hocus Pocus.
-Bette Midler is my childhood idol and her rendition of “I Put a Spell on You” is my favourite musical sequence ever.
+Bette Midler is my idol and her rendition of “I Put a Spell on You” is my favourite musical sequence ever.
 Full to the brim with witchcraft, potions, zombies and talking black cats, this modern(ish) fairytale will entertain even the most cynical halloween humbugs.

 So that’s it!
 I hope you liked my list and if you have any die hard halloween movies that I didn’t mention then let me know!
 I love a recommendation.